nchrkis/Bayes_IG/README.md

 - Inequality checks use numerical tolerance `1e-10`.

 ## Data Source
+The data derive from publicly released datasets.
+Users of this code and data should cite the original source studies and repositories:

 1. **PDAC:** Debernardi, S., et al. (2020).
 A combination of urinary biomarker panel and PancRISK score for earlier detection of pancreatic cancer: A case-control study.
 PLOS Medicine, 17(12), e1003489.
 DOI: 10.1371/journal.pmed.1003489
 2. **Credit Card Default:** Yeh, I.-C. (2009).
 Default of credit card clients.
 UCI Machine Learning Repository.
 DOI: 10.24432/C55S3H